On a version of a multivariate integration by parts formula for Lebesgue integrals: Appendix B: Proofs

-We prove \eqref{promtheq0} by induction over the dimension \(d\,.\) For the base case, let \(d=1\,.\) First assume \eqref{proppif1}.
-Then, we obtain from the left-continuity of \(g\) and the right-continuity of \(h\) by Lemma \ref{lemfmi} for all \(x,y\in \Xi_1\) that
+The proof of \eqref{promtheq0} is given by induction over the dimension \(d\,.\) For the base case, let \(d=1\,.\) First, we consider the specific case where \(f\) is left-continuous and \(g\) is right-continuous.
+Then, we obtain from the left-continuity of \(f\) and the right-continuity of \(g\) by Lemma \ref{lemfmi} for all \(x,y\in \Xi_1\) that

 applying the continuity conditions \eqref{contboun1} and \eqref{contboun2}, respectively, where the last equality holds by definition of the survival function in \eqref{defsurvfun}.
 Then \eqref{promtheq0} follows from